-Overall, the Group's SCR is £25k lower than MLL's SCR (2019 - £254k higher).
-This movement in the relative size of the MLL and Group SCR primarily reflects the 31 March 2020 treatment of intercompany balances.
-There are no significant restrictions to the fungibility and transferability of own funds eligible for covering the Group SCR other than the requirement for MLL to remain sufficiently capitalised on a stand-alone basis.
+Overall, the Group's SCR is £63k higher than MLL's SCR (2020 - £25k lower).
+This movement in the relative size of the MLL and Group SCR primarily reflects the increased contribution to operational risk capital from Group entities other than MLL.